MicrosoftDocs/windows-dev-docs/hub/powertoys/video-conference-mute.md

 To debug the camera driver, open this file on your machine: `C:\Windows\ServiceProfiles\LocalService\AppData\Local\Temp\PowerToysVideoConference.log`

-You can also create an empty `PowerToysVideoConferenceVerbose.flag` in the same directory to enable verbose logging mode in the driver.
+You can create an empty `PowerToysVideoConferenceVerbose.flag` in the same directory to enable verbose logging mode in the driver.